MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/2-how-prepare-database-codeql.md

 Before you generate a CodeQL database, you need to:

 - Install and set up the CodeQL CLI
-- Checkout the version of your codebase you want to analyze
+- Check out the version of your codebase you want to analyze

 For compiled languages, the directory should be ready to build, with all dependencies already installed.
 CodeQL begins by extracting a single relational representation of each source file in the codebase to create a database.
 This is the database you'll use to analyze your code.